In Depth Baby Product Reviews Led by a Pediatrician

 Quality

 The quality for the Spring is below average compared to the competition.
 The fabric is a ripstop style everywhere and feels durable and easy to clean.
-The canopy is taunt and looks finished and sleek to the stroller.
+The canopy is taut and looks finished and sleek to the stroller.
 The zippers work smoothly, and there is lots of thoughtful padding with shoulder and hip strap covers.

 thule spring - the softer foam cover on the spring is a thoughtful comfort addition...